SkyKings-Guild/Guides/guides/blaze.md

 Tips: In the second demons phase, at the end try to swap out your crimson leggings for sorrow leggings if you cant survive.

-Utilities for all tiers: Moody Grappleshot (For Spawning), Wand of Atonement, Any Power Orb, Gloomlock (Not Needed but Reccomended), Withercloak (for pillars), Wisp Potion (if you're dying), Florid Zombie Sword
+Utilities for all tiers: Moody Grappleshot (For Spawning), Wand of Atonement, Any Power Orb, Gloomlock (Not Needed but Recomended), Withercloak (for pillars), Wisp Potion (if you're dying), Florid Zombie Sword